hackclub/some-assembly-required/code/Intel_8085/README.md

 <br>
 <p align="justify">It has a 40-pin dual in line package.
 The Address and Data bus are multiplexed in this processor which helps in providing more control signals.
 It has 1 non-maskable interrupt and 3 maskable interrupts. it provides serial interfacing w9ith Serial Input Data (SID) and Serial Output Data(SOD).<br><br></p>

+## Functional Units of Intel-8085

+### Accumulator
+<p align="justify">It is an 8-bit register used to perform arithmetic, logical, I/O & LOAD/STORE operations.
+It is connected to internal data bus & ALU.</p>

+### Arithmetic Logic Unit
+<p align="justify">It performs arithmetic and logical operations like Addition, Subtraction, AND, OR, etc. on 8-bit data.</p>

+### General Purpose Register
+<p align="justify">There are 6 general purpose registers in 8085 processor, i.e. B, C, D, E, H & L. Each register can hold 8-bit data.
+These registers work as 16-bit registers when they work in pairs like B-C, D-E, and H-L. W and Z are Reserved Registers.
+They can't be used for arithmetic operations.
+They are used as temporary registers for simple tasks like swapping 2 numbers.</p>

+### Program Counter
+<p align="justify">It is a 16-bit register used to store the memory address location of the next instruction to be executed.
+Microprocessor increments the program whenever an instruction is being executed, so that the program counter points to the memory address of the next instruction that is going to be executed.</p>